jhxu0416/hacking_CAPTCHA/README.md

 ## Data set

-Data set is in [s3](s3://captcha-training-img/wordpress.zip)
+Data set is in s3: (s3://captcha-training-img/wordpress.zip)

-Still under developing...
+## Extracting single character from given CAPTCHA

+Given CAPTCHA, use openCV to find contour of each charachter, and save them into training dir.
+[Detail](../src/extract_character.ipynb)